 One of the best vazhakkai vadai you will ever eat.Print

 Easy recipe for Vahakkai Vadai.
 Plantain Vadai.
 Authentic family recipe thats always a hit.
-With step by step pictures.
+With step by step pictures and video.

 - Measurements Used – 1 Cup = 250 ml, 1 teaspoon = 5 ml, 1 tablespoon = 15 ml.